Last Friday, I went to my first “group” full moon ritual (actually, my first group ritual of any sort) in over a year.

 One of our hostesses drew down the moon, which is something I’d never actually seen done in a group setting, and never really attempted myself.
 But the experience…was fascinating, and wonderful, and I spent the whole ritual feeling the moon riding point on our journey.
 One interesting experience as part of drawing down the moon was *feeling* the moon filling me, filling my growing belly, taking that light and reflecting it through me, and incorporating itself into me.
 Having not done this while not pregnant, it’s hard to say how it would differ, but each part I played in the ritual had a similar effect – a connection I had not really felt before opened up to me.
 Maybe I wasn’t paying attention before, or maybe I just wasn’t reaching out and grabbing hold of that thread – or maybe it really wasn’t there before.
 But it’s definitely there now.

 At any rate, I think I’m back on the bandwagon when it comes to women’s circles for the full moon, and plan to go circle with them as frequently as is practical.
 The drive isn’t any worse than any of the various incarnations of my previous coven.
 The connections are an important part of the energy involved, and community, in some form, is an important part of any spiritual practice.
-I will most likely still do new moons by myself – it’s a different energy, and one that strikes me as more suited to personal development and personal pursuits.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+I will most likely still do new moons by myself – it’s a different energy, and one that strikes me as more suited to personal development and personal pursuits.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio